Bandit-HaxUnit/SmartMouse/README.md

-# DreamBot Mouse Movement Simulator
+# SmartMouse

 This project provides tools for creating realistic mouse movement patterns for use in DreamBot scripts.

 It includes data collection, processing, and example implementation for natural mouse movements.

 ## Components